 d.
 Notice of Award from awarding district to vendor including any signed contract documents and contract extensions

 NOTE: If EDGAR compliance is required by the adopting district, the adopting district may request documentation of the vendor’s EDGAR certification from the originating district.
 NOTE: If the originating district did not obtain EDGAR certification through their solicitation, the adopting district may request it from the vendor during the adoption process to make the contract compliant with EDGAR guidelines.

-2. Adopting district contacts awarded vendor to obtain agreement (written preferred as a best practice) with contract adoption.
+2. Adopting district will contact the awarded vendor to obtain agreement (written preferred as a best practice) with contract adoption.
 This may be completed using the CTPA Adoption Request Letter (not required).

-3. Once mutual agreement of the contract adoption has been established, adopting district sends the notice to the contract (CTPA Adoption Award Letter if utilized).
+3. Once mutual agreement of the contract adoption has been established, adopting district sends the notice of award to the vendor using CTPA Adoption Award Letter (optional).

 Vendors are not obligated to accept other CTPA members requests to adopt their awarded contracts from other member districts.
 It may not be advantageous or possible for a vendor to allow adoption due to geographic location, volume-based pricing, etc. As stated in the CTPA Adoption Request Letter, the goods and services provided under the adopted contract shall be at the same or better pricing and purchasing terms established by the originating district unless more restricted provisions are agreed upon by the vendor and the adopting member district.

 If services are being rendered through the adopted contract, the adopting district must obtain their own liability insurance certificate from the vendor, if applicable.